abstract pattern of gold strands

 “Students who come from places that are not ‘the West’ come with knowledges that are not based on the Western traditions,” Prihandita explains.
 “Being at a US university, they have to gain skills to translate themselves to an audience that knows nothing about their context, while still holding onto their own traditions and knowledges and not completely erasing that to fit into the predominantly American culture.”

 In her speculative fiction writing, Prihandita has further explored that challenge.
-The story that earned her a Nebula nomination, “Negative Scholarship on the Fifth State of Being,” centers around a human doctor who must treat a very rare alien species using only artificial intelligence assistance and translation machines.
+The story that earned her a Nebula award, “Negative Scholarship on the Fifth State of Being,” centers around a human doctor who must treat a very rare alien species using only artificial intelligence assistance and translation machines.
 The doctor soon realizes that translating words and using officially sanctioned databases aren’t sufficient for understanding this individual from a totally unfamiliar culture.
 The doctor must find a different way to help.

 “That story is actually a translation of one of my dissertation chapters into story form,” says Prihandita.
 “It was a way to work through scholarly questions and theoretical concepts from my research.
 The alien is a metaphor to show how to engage emotionally and experientially with people who are in a marginalized position.
 It’s not something I’d been able to demonstrate in my dissertation, which is a more logical form of writing.
 But I felt that the experience offered by the story was an important part of my overall argument, so I decided to include the story in my dissertation.”